 When Should A Baby Stop Sleeping In A Pack And Play?

 Safety guidelines suggest that you stop placing your baby for sleep in a pack and play once they are more than 35 inches in height or weigh more than 30 pounds, whichever earlier, since each baby has a different growth rate (2).
 These guidelines apply regardless of your baby’s age and gender.

 How To Make Pack And Play A Safe Sleep Environment?

 You can ensure your baby’s safety in a pack and play by keeping the following safe sleep guidelines in mind (3).

-Always put your baby to sleep on his/her back as it is the safest position for them to sleep.
+Always put your baby to sleep on his/her back as it is the safest position for them to rest and sleep.

 Use a tight-fitting and firm mattress at the base or bottom play area of the pack and play.
 It ensures there are no loose gaps between the mattress and the mesh walls.

 Place the pack and play in your room.
 According to the American Academy of Pediatrics, room sharing could reduce the risk of sudden infant death syndrome (SIDS) by 50% (4).
 Room sharing also makes nighttime feeding and changing diapers easier.

 Do not keep any loose bedding or pillows in or near the sleeping area with intentions to keep your baby warm, as it increases the risk of suffocation.

 Ensure that the pack and play is properly set on a firm surface and the sides are locked tightly before putting your baby into it.